-New Zealand flax (Phormium tenax) was once thought to be related to Agave but has since been placed in the Phormium family.
-New Zealand flax plants are popular ornamentals in United States Department of Agriculture zone 8.
+New Zealand flax (Phormium tenax) was once thought to be related to agave but has since been placed in the Phormium family.
+New Zealand flax plants are popular ornamentals in USDA zone 8.
 Their fan-like form and easy growth from rhizomes are excellent accents in containers, perennial gardens, and even coastal regions.
-Once you know how to grow New Zealand flax, you may be rewarded with 6- to 10-foot wide plants with an amazing potential height of 20 feet in perfect conditions.
+Once you know how to grow New Zealand flax, you may be rewarded with 6 to 10 foot (2-3 m.) wide plants with an amazing potential height of 20 feet (6 m.) in perfect conditions.

 New Zealand Flax Plant Information